 How to Prepare Your Digestive System for Raw Foods

 The raw food diet doesn't seem to work for you?
-The challenge, I suggest, is not with raw foods, but with the digestive system.
-It must be properly prepared to welcome raw foods, especially if you are striving for 100% raw.
+The challenge, I'll suggest, is not with raw foods, but with the digestive system.
+It must be properly prepared to welcome raw foods, especially if you are striving towards 100% raw.

 Bloating, intestinal pain and gas rank high on the list of problems for people aspiring to go raw.
 Here's why.
-Each of us has in our intestinal system our own unique set of microflora, which have grown up there in response to what we've been eating.
-A sharp change in diet means the old microflora (it’s actually microfauna) won't be happy.
+Each of us has, in our intestinal system, our own unique set of microflora, which have grown up there in response to what we've been eating.
+A sharp change in diet means the old microflora (it is actually microfauna) won't be happy.

 There's no one-size-fits-all plan.
-While many are able to go raw after several months of transition following my 100 Days to 100% Raw Plan, in that ebook I emphasize that these 100 Days don’t have to be consecutive.
-Some folks need to take very gradual steps to successfully transition to an all-raw diet and lifestyle-and all the more gradual the older you are.
-Folks who experience gastritis (inflammation of the stomach lining) must proceed slowly and cautiously.
+Some folks will need to take very gradual steps to successfully transition to an all-raw diet and lifestyle-and all the more gradual the older you are.
+Folks who experience gastritis must proceed slowly and cautiously.